jyourstone/jellyfin-smartplaylist-plugin/docs/content/getting-started/installation.md

 !!! warning "RC Releases"
     RC releases are pre-release versions that may contain bugs or incomplete features.
 Use at your own risk and consider backing up your smart list configurations before upgrading.

+!!! tip "Dashboard Theme Recommendation"
+    This plugin is best used with the **Dark** dashboard theme in Jellyfin.
+The plugin's custom styling is designed to match the dark theme, providing the best visual experience and consistency with the Jellyfin interface.